VOLUME: Making Music In Aotearoa

 Volume took visitors on a musical journey, starting with today, and winding back through the decades to the 1950s.

-The exhibition featured hundreds of objects from the personal collections of some of Aotearoa’s most well-known artists.
-Costumes, instruments, handwritten lyrics, awards, images and memorabilia will bring the story of New Zealand music to life.
+The exhibition featured hundreds of objects from the personal collections of some of the country’s best-known artists.
+Costumes, instruments, handwritten lyrics, awards, images and memorabilia will bring the story of Aotearoa music to life.

 AWARDS: GLAMi 2017 ‘Exhibition Experience or Media’ Category; FINZ 2017 ‘Excellence in Sponsorship’.

-GO BEHIND THE SCENES AND READ IN-DEPTH ARTICLES CLICK HERE
+GO BEHIND THE SCENES & READ IN-DEPTH ARTICLES HERE